kfilyk/petri/README.md

 TOP: Position in highscores chart

 B$: Brain Cost- the absolute sum of all weights and biases in all neurons in the creature brain, averaged over the number of neurons.
-B$ is a constant, subtracted from creatures energy change at each frame
+B$ is subtracted from creatures energy at each frame

 POS: (center x position in pixels), (center y position in pixels)